HallyK/auto_compact_daemon/README.md

 ```

-ption A: The Visual Way (Click-by-Click)
+Option A: The Visual Way (Click-by-Click)
 If you prefer to use standard Windows menus, here is exactly where this setting is hidden:

 Open the Start Menu: Press the Windows key on your keyboard.